praveenraj2001/StudyMaterial/Notes/README.md

 # StudyMaterial

+# File Type
+ * .cxx extension has more Generic than .cpp

 # Some nice points
  ## Pointer
   * pointer and variable to which pointer is pointing should have same data type